 About the Artist

 J Douglas is a self taught artist from rural South Carolina.
 He began painting and drawing at an early age and apprenticed in his family's picture framing studio.
-Painting remained a hobby until 2012, while working as an antique dealer.
-He began displaying his paintings to fill the empty walls of the building and was surprised to find that customers took interest.
+Painting remained a hobby until 2012, when he was running a small antique shop in the turn-of-the-century commercial building which now serves as his studio.
+He displayed his paintings to fill the empty walls of the building and was surprised to find that customers took interest.
 Encouraged by these early successes, he began to spend more time painting and it quickly became an important part of his life.

 Artist's Statement

-My work is an archive of my personal impressions of the world around me.
+My work is a self reflexive dialogue.
 I try to approach my imagery impartially, painting what I see without attaching labels to the objects.
 I paint the rural southern landscape with an understanding of my presence as an observer; as a shadow on the land.
 When painting outdoors I often intentionally omit the shadow cast by myself and my easel, preferring to imagine myself as part of the landscape and otherwise invisible.
 In the studio, I try to listen to the subjects and let them tell me what they want to be instead of trying to force them to conform to my expectations.

 When I actively engage with self expression in my personal projects, I draw on archetypal imagery.
 I often take inspiration from my memories and dreams, weaving the symbols into other subjects in order to convey a richer emotional meaning.
 With due appreciation for the ability of vision to transcend material understanding, and the power of color and tone to speak louder than words, I paint to share my understanding of the world.
 Whatever subject I choose to represent, however abstractly, I hold paramount the effect of the image on the viewer and my role in translating it.